-An additional example of enhanced supervisory capability may be the feasibility of risk-related deposit insurance premiums.
-This has long been a favorite proposal of academic economists that I have always been skeptical of, at least partly because of doubts as to the feasibility of measuring bank risk.
-Again, improved communication and computing power may put this into the realm of the possible.
-The system developed by George Kaufman that is described in the Federal Home Loan Bank Board's report to Congress on deposit insurance (1983: 158-87) does seem a workable means of measuring interest rate risk.
+communication and computing power may put this into the realm of the possible.
+The system developed by George Kaufman that is described in the Federal Home Loan Bank Board's Report to Congress on Deposit Insurance does seem a workable means of measuring interest rate risk.
 It is a duration-based system that requires calculation of market values for all assets and liabilities in a savings and loan portfolio.
 At one time that would have seemed an impossible task, but now it may be doable.

 Improvements in technology and deregulation are clearly desirable in that they improve the efficiency and competitiveness of the financial system.
 But it has always been recognized that a competitive industry, with firms operating on narrow profit margins, will experience more failures than a less competitive one.
 Since the financial services business will never become totally unregulated, the greater incidence of failure will put increased pressure on the regulators.
-Their task must be to maintain stability of the system and not to become overly concerned about failures of individual firms.
+Their task must be to maintain stability of the system, and not to become overly concerned about failures of individual firms.
 In particular, such failures must not become a basis for seeking reregulation.

-Ensuring a stable system does not require a massive structure of regulation.
-It is clear that deposit insurance is an efficient means of ensuring that individual bank failures do not lead to a collapse of the system through runs on healthy banks.
+Assuring a stable system does not require a massive structure of regulation.
+It is clear that deposit insurance is an efficient means of assuring that individual bank failures do not lead to a collapse of the system through runs on healthy banks.
 The only regulation we need is that which is necessary to protect the deposit insurance system.
-I have argued elsewhere that all that is required for this is a good monitoring system, the power to close banks when they become insolvent, and a capital requirement.
-Such a view may be too sanguine.
+I have argued elsewhere that all that is required for that is a good monitoring system, the power to close banks when they become insolvent, and a capital requirement.
+That view may be too sanguine.
 The nature of risk in the system now may be such that more substantial change in deposit insurance is necessary to preserve it.
-Kane (1985) argues that the incentives for excessive risk taking must be curbed, either by a pricing scheme that removes the subsidy represented by deposit insurance or by some form of market discipline.
-I am skeptical of the risk-related premium approach, but market discipline, emanating from a capital requirement in the form of subordinated debt, may be a workable solution.